EanNewton/Awesome-Reading-List/README.md

 ## Fun Stuff That Doesn't Quite Fit Elsewhere

 - [52 Things I learned in 2021](https://kottke.org/22/01/52-things-i-learned-in-2021-1) - For the last few years, I’ve been a fan of Tom Whitwell’s annual list of 52 things he learned during the past year.
 - [52 things I learned in 2021](https://medium.com/magnetic/52-things-i-learned-in-2021-8481c4e0d409) - 17) The battery in the new electric Hummer will weigh almost as much as an original Land Rover.
-[Saul Griffith] 18) Most ransomware is designed not to install on computers that have Russian or Ukrainian language keyboards.
-[Brian Krebs]
+18) Most ransomware is designed not to install on computers that have Russian or Ukrainian language keyboards.
 - [A few things I learned live streaming](https://dantepfer.com/blog/?p=1005) - “Thanks” to the pandemic, I’ve spent much more time figuring out how to deal with video and live streaming than I ever thought I would.
 It’s turned out to be a surprisingly rewarding experience.
 - [Amateurs vs Professionals](https://fs.blog/amateurs-professionals/) - Why is it that some people seem to be hugely successful and do so much, while the vast majority of us struggle to tread water?
 The answer is complicated and likely multifaceted.
-- [Amish Hackers](https://kk.org/thetechnium/amish-hackers-a/) - Amish lives are anything but anti-technological ...
+- [Amish Hackers](https://kk.org/thetechnium/amish-hackers-a/) - Amish lives are anything but anti-technological.
 I have found them to be ingenious hackers and tinkers, the ultimate makers and do-it-yourselfers and surprisingly pro technology.
 - [Crazy Eddie, the popular electronics chain that scammed America](https://thehustle.co/the-popular-electronics-chain-that-scammed-america/) - On September 13, 1984, as stocks wavered through a bear market, a regional electronics chain held a hyped initial public offering.
-- [Exploring the software that flies SpaceX](https://stackoverflow.blog/2021/12/27/dont-push-that-button-exploring-the-software-that-flies-spacex-starships/) - Steven Gerding, Dragon’s software development lead, [speaks] about the special challenges software development has for SpaceX’s many missions.
+- [Exploring the software that flies SpaceX](https://stackoverflow.blog/2021/12/27/dont-push-that-button-exploring-the-software-that-flies-spacex-starships/) - Steven Gerding, Dragon’s software development lead, speaks about the special challenges software development has for SpaceX’s many missions.
 - [Fun with File Formats](https://blogs.loc.gov/thesignal/2021/12/fun-with-file-formats/) - To help you satisfy your need for in-depth technical, and perhaps more than a bit nerdy, knowledge about all things digital file formats.
 - [How bad is QWERTY really?](https://www.erichgrunewald.com/posts/how-bad-is-qwerty-really-a-review-of-the-literature-such-as-it-is/) - One man's journey to deal with RSI.
 - [How GPS works](https://ciechanow.ski/gps/) - Interactive website detailing how GPS actually works.